DCotterill/halixia-hugo/content/ma/write-a-card-2178.md

 layout: static
 ---

-Send a card or letters to a family member
+Send a card or letters to a family member.

 Show your love and care by sending a heartfelt card or letter to a family member you haven't seen in a while, strengthening emotional connections despite the physical distance.